-After the submission date, usually within six (6) weeks, the PHS will send the PD/PI and the applicant organization the application's assignment number; the name, address, and telephone number of the

-Scientific Review Administrator of the Scientific Review group to which the application has been assigned; and the assigned Institute contact and phone number.
+After the submission date, usually within six (6) weeks, the PHS will send the PD/PI and the applicant organization the application's assignment number; the name, address, and telephone number of the Scientific Review Administrator of the Scientific Review Group to which the application has been assigned; and the assigned Institute contact and phone number.
 Assignment information as well as review outcome and other important information is available in the Commons.

-If you do not receive applicant assignment information within six weeks of the submission date, contact the Division of Receipt and Referral, Center for Scientific Review (CSR), National Institutes of Health, Bethesda, MD 20892-7720, (301) 435-0715; TTY (301) 451-0088.
-If there is a change in assignment, you will receive another notification.
+If assignment information is not available in the eRA Commons within four weeks of the submission date, contact the Division of Receipt and Referral, Center for Scientific Review (CSR), National Institutes of Health, Bethesda, MD 20892-7720, (301) 435-0715; TTY (301) 451-0088.
+If there is a change in assignment, you will receive a notification.